 Another useful subject was the battle first aid, went through the standard type first aid, we watched a heap of movies of varying quality.
 The best was the Korean War ones which included such gems proving that we are all alike under the skin, this demonstrated by ripping the burnt skin off an Afro-American soldier and finding white skin underneath.

-As H.M.A.S.
-Cerberus is in the south-east of Victoria, the weather is so 'wonderful' that all the metrological people are trained there, because you get all sorts of weather every day to the point if you miss a weather pattern, wait a minute it will change again.
-This morning we all thought it was a bit cold so wore 'burberrys' (overcoats) to morning parade.
+H.M.A.S.
+Cerberus is in the south-east of Victoria; the weather is so 'wonderful' that all the metrological people are trained there because you get all sorts of weather every day to the point if you miss a weather pattern, wait a minute it will change again.
+This morning we all thought it was a bit cold, we wore 'burberrys' (overcoats) to morning parade.

-So round trip completed just in time the temperature dropped again and kept reducing.
-It snowed in Dandenong, being too cold where we were, it just sleeted.
+The troops completed the round trip in time for the temperature to drop again and kept reducing.
+It snowed in Dandenong and being too cold where we were, it just sleeted.

-The only time I had been colder is when trying to return to my frozen blankets after morning picket when at camp behind Liverpool, but that was midwinter, not mid spring.
+The only time I had been colder is when trying to return to my frozen blankets after morning picket when at camp behind Liverpool (Sydney western suburb), but that was midwinter, not mid-spring.

 Another problem while the junior sailors had nice woolly jumpers suitable for watch keeping, being in PO rig I was issued a cute sleeveless vest, designed to be worn under the suit coat about as useful as wearing another singlet.

-The course boss gave us the privilege of having a weekend visit home; this was to allow us to take our civvies with us as they were considered contraband at recruit school.
+The course boss gave us the privilege of having a weekend visit home; this was to allow us to take our civvies to leave at home as they were considered contraband at recruit school.

 By regulations full number 1 uniform had to be worn, this without any embellishments (bare sleeves) looked just like a pilot’s uniform, apart from anchors on the cap and buttons, so had to answer a few queries as to when aircraft was leaving, etc.